marinaf27/HQ/README.md

-# HQ/Trivia solutions from Agora
+# Agora Game Show solutions from Agora

 *Read this in other languages: [中文](README.zh.md)*